Lough Tay: Scenic viewpoint

 The view into Lough Tay (with the cliffs of Luggala behind) is a popular scenic viewpoint in Wicklow and is easily viewed from one of the several car-parks along the R759 road (e.g. Ballinastoe Wood, and the J.B.
 Malone car-parks).
 A short hike up the first boardwalked section of the path to the summit of Djouce mountain, to the J.B.
 Malone memorial stone (part of the 131-kilometre Wicklow Way trail), is another popular scenic viewpoint of the lough.

 Culture

 Bertrand Russell

 The philosopher Bertrand Russell said that when he was young he twice visited Ireland with his Aunt Agatha he visited Lough Tay.
-He visited on his own and with Michael Davitt and he said that the beautiful scenery made a profound impression on him and highlighted the small lake at Lugala.
-He returned half a century later with his friend Crompton Davies and they revisited Lugala but they looked over it from a wood set above the lake rather than the pebbly shore Russell remembered.
+He visited on his own and with Michael Davitt and he said that the beautiful scenery made a profound impression on him and highlighted the small lake at Luggala.
+He returned half a century later with his friend Crompton Davies and they revisited Luggala but they looked over it from a wood set above the lake rather than the pebbly shore Russell remembered.
 This experience convinced Russell that one should not try and renew old memories.

+Guinness Estate

+On the shore of Lough Tay is an ornamental building known as the Temple.
+Next to it are three graves of members of the Guinness family.
+One of those buried there is Tara Browne, whose death in a car accident was an inspiration for the Beatles song "A Day in the Life"; the two others are his unnamed infant brother, who was born and died in December 1943, and his half-sister.

-Vikings
+Vikings (TV series)

 Lough Tay is the setting for the fictional village of Kattegat in the 2013 television historical drama series Vikings.

-Other film usage
+Film usage

-Lough Tay features prominently in other films including the 1974 film Zardoz and 1981 film Excalibur by John Boorman.
+Lough Tay, the Guinness Estate at Luggala and its owner Garech Browne feature in the 1991 film I Dreamt I Woke Up by John Boorman (online).
+Lough Tay features prominently in such movies as Zardoz (1974) and Excalibur (1981), by John Boorman.
+It also appears in the 2024 Netflix film Irish Wish.